tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 <img src="assets/Heroku/select_tab.png" width =500>

 Then click the `GitHub` option in `Deployment method` section and enter your credentials to connect Heroku with your GitHub.
 Next, select the repository and branch (select `master` if you haven't created any other branches) where your project is.
 Once it is done, you can directly deploy your app from GitHub onto Heroku by clicking the button `Deploy Branch`.
 Heroku will take care of the rest for you from now on.
-After a few seconds, Heroku shoul finish deploying for you:
+After a few seconds, Heroku will finish deploying for you:

 <img src="assets/Heroku/deploy.png">